TwitterFacebook

 Still, in 2012, the Russian government planned to spend 8.2 billion rubles until November 2015 for the upgrades of infrastructure at Baikonur.
 The plan reportedly included the construction of a new vehicle assembly building.
 However in 2014, as the construction of the Vostochny Cosmodrome was approaching its peak, Russian Finance Ministry made its first attempt to cut the entire 2.5-billion-ruble budget originally earmarked for Baikonur infrastructure in 2016.
 (707)

 Political and financial issues around Baikonur were prompting Russia to move ahead with its plans to build an alternative site in the Far East.
 Facing possible end of Russian presence in Baikonur, the Kazakh government looked for potential future users of the center, which reportedly included ESA and Israel.
-(564) This plan had relied on the use of the Ukrainian Zenit rocket, until it also fell through in the wake of the Russian-Ukrainian conflict in 2014.
+(564) This plan had relied on the use of the Ukrainian Zenit rocket, until it also fell through in the wake of the Russian invasion of Ukraine in 2014.

 Baikonur facilities